gslab-econ/gslab_python/README.md

 ### Overview
 This library contains the python tools used by GSLab.
 The original code in this repository is drawn from `trunk/lib/python` of the SVN repository `econ-gentzkow-stanford, revision 34,755`.

-### Packages
+### Modules
-This library contains following two packages:
+This library contains following two modules:
  - gslab_make  (for *make.py*)
  - gslab_fill  (for *tablefill* and *textfill*)
  - gslab_scons (for using `scons`)

 ### Installation
-First time: On command line, type `pip install gslab_tools`
+First time: On command line, enter `pip install gslab_tools`.

-Update: type `pip install gslab_tools --upgrade`
+Update: Enter `pip install gslab_tools --upgrade`.

 ### Usage

-Use the legacy modules (gslab_make, gslab_fill) in the **same way** as if they were downloaded from SVN.
-Just remove the lines of calling SVN.
+We can use our legacy modules (gslab_make, gslab_fill) in the **same way** as if they were downloaded from SVN.
+When uodating code, we should remove the lines downloading content from SVN.

 #### Example